 While UI is a means to present your product or service, which is visual and more tangible, UX is far more subjective than that.
-It conveys customer’s experiences, feelings and attitudes towards the company and its product.
-Furthermore UX goes beyond the site, as it accounts for any and every interaction with your product including their experience of your UI.
+It conveys customers’ experiences, feelings, and attitudes toward the company and its product.
+Furthermore, UX goes beyond the site, as it accounts for any and every interaction with your product including their experience of your UI.
 This is why building up your UX should be your first step before jumping onto UI.

 UX comes before UI

-Your first interaction with your client starts when they first visit your website?
+Your first interaction with your client starts when they first visit your website.
 Wrong.
-Actually their experience may start long before that.
-They may hear about it on social media, from their colleagues at work or see a billboard on their way home.
-Every interaction with your product and brand provides your customer with good or bad user experience.
+Actually, their experience may start long before that.
+They may hear about it on social media, from their colleagues at work, or see a billboard on their way home.
+Every interaction with your product and brand provides your customer with a good or bad user experience.